Step 1 – Gather Your Documents

 - If there are any questions you are unsure about, leave them blank and ask at your appointment.

 - Be sure to fill out the application listing your name EXACTLY as it is shown on your visa.
 If you have more than one first or last name, it could be listed differently than how you would think.

 - Take the following documents with you to the SS Office:

 - completed SS application form

 Step 2 – Go to the Social Security Office

-After you have been in the U.S. for at least 2 weeks, you may go to your local Social Security Office.
+After you have been in the U.S. for at least 4 business days, you may go to your local Social Security Office.
+Again, please allow 4 BUSINESS days after your arrival before attempting to apply for the SOCIAL SECURITY card.
 Social Security has resumed walk-in service at all locations.
-If you go to go to a Social Security Office and are told an appointment is still required, please let your counselor know.
+If you go to a Social Security Office and are told an appointment is still required, please let your counselor know.

-- Step 3 – Receive Card in the Mail
+Step 3 – Receive SS Card in the Mail

 - Do not share this number with anyone unless it’s for an official purpose or service that you have contacted (such as with your host family, the bank, DMV, or tax preparer).